jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 #### Backpropagation pass

 **Find the derivative by backpropagation**.
 We backpropagate the gradient from the right most layer to the left in one single pass.
-In the DL code, we often name our backpropagation derivative as:
+In the programming code, we often name our backpropagation derivative as:

 $$
 \frac{\partial J}{\partial out} \text{ as dout}